basicBrogrammer/embedded-react-sdk/docs/component-adapter/component-adapter-faq.md

 #### How do I know which components I can customize?

-You can customize any component defined in the `ComponentsContextType` interface ([View interface on GitHub](https://github.com/Gusto/embedded-react-sdk/blob/main/src/contexts/ComponentAdapter/useComponentContext.ts)).
+You can customize any component defined in the `ComponentsContextType` interface ([View interface on GitHub](https://github.com/Gusto/embedded-react-sdk/blob/main/src/contexts/ComponentAdapter/useComponentContext.ts)) or the [Component Inventory](./component-inventory).
 These are all the components in the SDK's UI directory.
-If you're unsure, you can refer to the [Component Inventory](./component-inventory) section.

 #### Do I need to implement all components in the adapter?